cwt/aiosyslogd/README.md

 ## Contributing

-Contributions are welcome\!
+Contributions are welcome!
 If you find a bug or have a feature request, please open an issue on the project's repository.

 ## License